Automorphism Groups of the $PSL_2(q)$ Commuting Involution Graphs: The Automorphism Group of

 is not a non-zero square in $GF(q)$. \end{lemma} \begin{proof} By Lemma~\ref{lem:eigenvalues}, we have $z= \in \Delta_1(t)$ belongs to $E_{a,\omega}$ if and only if $zs_{a,\omega}$ does not have two distinct eigenvalues.
 Moreover, multiplying by a non-zero scalar does not change the number of distinct eigenvalues a matrix has.
 Whereby, $zs_{\alpha,\omega}$ has two distinct eigenvalues if and only if $(1+\alpha^2)zs_{\alpha,\omega}$ has two distinct eigenvalues.
-The discriminant of the characteristic polynomial of $(1+\alpha^2)zs_{\alpha,\omega}$ is given by
+The discriminant of the characteristic polynomial of $(1+\alpha^2)zs_{\alpha,\omega}$ is given by the stated polynomial.
+This proves the lemma.